SignalUnion/signalunion-app/README.md

 2.  **Install dependencies:**

-    Navigate to the project root and install root dependencies (for scripts like seeding):
+- Navigate to the project root and install dependencies:

     ```bash
     npm install
     ```

-    Then, navigate into the `app` directory and install Next.js application dependencies:

-    ```bash
-    cd app
-    npm install
-    cd ..
-    ```

 3.  **Set up Environment Variables:**

-    Create a `.env.local` file in the **root** directory of the project (where this README is located).
-Add your Supabase credentials:
+    Create a `.env.local` file in the **project root** directory (where this README is located).

     ```env
     NEXT_PUBLIC_SUPABASE_URL=your_supabase_url